LLNL/blt/docs/tutorial/external_dependencies.rst

 hide any warnings created by their headers by setting the ``TREAT_INCLUDES_AS_SYSTEM`` argument.

-For example, to find and register the external dependency *axom* as a CMake target, you can simply use:
+For example, to find and add the external dependency *axom* as a CMake target, you can simply use:

 .. code-block:: cmake